The Domain (film): Release

 On September 5, 2019, the film was shown as part of the Official Selection at the Venice International Film Festival where it received a standing ovation after its first showing.
 The film was then released in Portugal on September 19, 2019.

 Awards

-The homestead won the Golden Globe for Best Film this Sunday night, at the 25th Golden Globes Gala, taking place at the Coliseu dos Recreios, an award given by Jorge Corrula e Soraia Chaves.
+The homestead won the Golden Globe for Best Film at the 25th Golden Globes Gala, taking place at the Coliseu dos Recreios, in a ceremony presented by Jorge Corrula and Soraia Chaves.